Dev2ser/devser/README.md

 </p>

 <p align="center">
-  This project was bootstrapped with [Create React App!](https://github.com/facebook/create-react-app).
+  This project was bootstrapped with <a href="https://github.com/facebook/create-react-app">Create React App!</a>
   <br>
 </p>